 Should You Create a Course First or Write a Book?

-I asked Chandler a common question many aspiring authors face: What if writing isn’t your strength?
-What if you feel more comfortable creating videos or courses instead of tackling a book?
-His answer was both practical and encouraging.
+I asked Chandler a common question aspiring authors face: What if writing isn’t your strength?
+What if creating videos or courses feels more natural?
+His response was practical and encouraging.

-He broke it down into two key parts.
-First, he tackled the classic “chicken or the egg” dilemma: Should you create a course first or write a book?
-There’s no one-size-fits-all answer, but Chandler shared what worked for him.
-He started with a book.
-The book gave him a high-level framework—the 10,000-foot view—and he built a course from there.
+He addressed the “chicken or the egg” dilemma: Should you create a course first or write a book?
+While there’s no universal answer, Chandler shared what worked for him—starting with a book.
+The book provided a high-level framework (the 10,000-foot view), which he then expanded into a course.

-Chandler shared the story of Ruth Sukup, who took a similar path.
-Her book, How to Blog for Profit, sold about 500,000 copies and became the foundation for her course-based business, Elite Blogging Academy.
+Chandler cited Ruth Sukup as an example.
+Her book How to Blog for Profit sold over 500,000 copies and became the foundation for her course-based business, Elite Blogging Academy.

-He described the step-by-step process he teaches at Self-Publishing School:
+Here’s the step-by-step method he teaches at Self-Publishing School:

-- Start by creating a mind map for your book.
+- Create a mind map for your book.

-- Turn that mind map into an outline.
+- Turn the mind map into an outline.

-- For each chapter, repeat the same process: mind map the chapter, outline it, and then create the content.
+- For each chapter, repeat: mind map, outline, and create the content.

-If you’re a writer, you can spend 45 minutes to an hour and a half writing each chapter.
-If you’re a speaker, record yourself speaking the chapter in 10-minute increments.
-Either way, it’s about breaking the process into manageable steps and staying consistent.
+Writers can spend 45–90 minutes drafting each chapter.
+Speakers can record themselves speaking in 10-minute increments.
+The key is breaking the process into manageable steps and staying consistent.

-As someone who creates a lot of content myself, I loved how simple and actionable Chandler’s method is.
-Whether you prefer writing or speaking, the key is to start with what works best for you and build momentum from there.
+As someone who creates a lot of content, I found Chandler’s method refreshingly simple and actionable.
+Whether you prefer writing or speaking, the important thing is to start where you’re strongest and build momentum.

 Turning Your Book Into a Course: A Seamless Transition

-I was curious how authors can take their book to the next level by turning it into a course.
+I was curious about turning a book into a course.
 Do the chapters naturally become the framework?
-Should you build exercises around them?
+Should exercises be built around them?

-If you give away your best stuff for free, people will pay you to tell it to them again.
+If you give away your best stuff for free, people will pay you to hear it again.

-For example, Chandler’s team recently completed a beta program on PR and speaking for authors.
-Before launching it evergreen, they used feedback from beta students to optimize the curriculum.
-By the time the course went live, they had testimonials, proof of concept, and a polished product that delivered better results for students.
+For example, Chandler’s team recently ran a beta program on PR and speaking for authors.
+Feedback from students helped optimize the curriculum before the official launch.
+By the time it went live, they had testimonials, proof of concept, and a polished product that delivered better results.

-This iterative process ensures happier students and a more effective course.
-It’s a win-win for everyone involved.
+This iterative process ensures happier students and more effective courses—a win-win for everyone.

 Building an Audience When You Don’t Have One

-Chandler explained that a book can be the ultimate audience-building tool.
-He shared how his first book helped him grow an email list of 4,000 subscribers, even though he didn’t have anything to sell at the time.
-While results vary, the strategy is universal—a book isn’t just a product; it’s a gateway to building connections and establishing your presence.
+Chandler explained that a book can be an unparalleled tool for building an audience.
+His first book helped him grow an email list of 4,000 subscribers, even without having a product to sell.
+The strategy is universal: a book serves not only as a product but also as a gateway to establishing connections and building presence.

-In the early days, Chandler relied on scrappy, guerrilla marketing strategies.
-He hosted free webinars and personally reached out to his Facebook friends, asking them to share his training with anyone interested in writing a book.
-He also formed relationships with a few key strategic partners who believed in his mission.
+In his early days, Chandler relied on scrappy, guerrilla marketing tactics.
+He hosted free webinars, personally reached out to Facebook friends to share his training, and built relationships with key strategic partners.
 In exchange for affiliate commissions, these partners promoted his webinar to their networks.
-Chandler made it clear:

-This approach worked.
-That grassroots effort helped build trust, momentum, and a growing network.
-Chandler emphasized that, done right, strategic partnerships can be transformative.
-While his business now relies heavily on paid media, such as Facebook ads, the foundation was built on relationships, creativity, and delivering value.
+This grassroots effort created trust, momentum, and a growing network.
+Chandler emphasized that strategic partnerships when executed well, can be transformative.
+While his business now leverages paid media like Facebook ads, its foundation was built on relationships, creativity, and delivering value.

-The takeaway is simple: if you don’t have an audience yet, start small, leverage your connections, and focus on giving value first.
-From there, you can grow organically.
+The takeaway: start small, leverage your connections, and prioritize giving value to grow organically.

 The Relationship Angle vs. The Expert Angle

-A common question arises: What if you’re not an expert in a specific field but excel at building relationships?
-Can you succeed by curating knowledge and connecting people instead of being the expert yourself?
+What if you’re not an expert but excel at building relationships?
+Can you succeed by connecting people and curating knowledge instead of being the expert?
+Chandler’s answer: absolutely.
+He explained that you only need to know more than the person you’re teaching.

-Chandler also highlighted the value of being a connector.
-If your strength lies in relationships, you can create massive value by curating insights, bringing experts together, and packaging their knowledge in ways that help others.
-Sometimes, the most powerful role is being the conduit—connecting people, ideas, and resources to create something bigger.
+If your strength lies in relationships, you can create massive value by bringing experts together, curating their insights, and packaging their knowledge to help others.
+Being a connector can be as impactful as being an expert.

-Whether you lean toward expertise or relationships, the key is recognizing the value you bring and using it to serve others.
-The gap between what you know and what others want to learn is often where the best opportunities lie.
+The key is identifying the gap between what you know and what others want to learn—that’s where opportunities lie.

 Overcoming Imposter Syndrome to Write Your Book